-Admission standards for Graduate Studies at California Baptist University can be found in the Admissions section of the University Catalog.
+Admission standards for graduate studies at California Baptist University can be found under Graduate Program Admission in the Online and Professional Studies section of the University Catalog.
 Additional admission requirements for Graduate Program in Business Administration are:

 - Grade Point Average - Applicants are considered based on a combination of GPA, management or professional work experience, and GMAT score.
-The minimum GPA is 2.5. - Applicants with significant work experience or a high GPA may not need to submit GMAT score. - Prerequisites (completed with a "C" or better)
+The minimum GPA is 2.5. - Prerequisites (completed with a "C" or better)

-Applicants should possess the following common body of knowledge from prerequisite courses or approved work related experience in:
+Applicants should possess the following common body of knowledge from prerequisite courses, acceptable scores on preapproved academic leveling exams, or approved work related experience in

-- Business Law
+- · Business Law

 - Business and Organizational Management

 - Microeconomics or Macroeconomics

-- Principles of Accounting I and II
+- Principles of Accounting I

 - Principles of Marketing

 - Statistics

 - Proficiency in Microsoft Office applications

 - Two recommendations, completed on forms provided, from academic or professional sources.
 Family members and friends may not complete recommendations

 - Comprehensive essay of at least 500 words that includes the following:

 - Purpose for entering the program

 - Long-term professional goals

 - Reasons for choosing to study at California Baptist University

 - Factors that will make applicant a good MBA candidate

 - Current resume

-- Successful interview with the Director of the MBA program

-- Not required for admission to the pre-MBA curriculum, must be complete prior to consideration for admission to the Master of Business Administration program.